HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Antivirus

-Is the application compatible with commercial off the shelf virus scanning software products for removal and prevention from malicious code?Yes
+Is the application compatible with commercial off-the-shelf virus scanning software products for removal and prevention from malicious code?Yes

 Deployment